alfredofernandes/php-quizIT/README.md

 $ cd php-quizIT
 ```

-**Update /etc/hosts file in your local machine**
+**Open /etc/hosts file using Terminal**

-Open a new tab in the terminal and run the following code:
 ```
 $ sudo nano /etc/hosts
 ```

-Now, comment all lines that contains 192.168.99.100 - if any - with an # in the beggining of the line.

-Also, in the end of the file, add this line:
+**Enter your password**
+Terminal is going to ask your password.
+Enter it and hit the Return Key.

+**Add this code into the last line of the hosts file**
 ```
 $ 192.168.99.100 php-quizit.io
 ```

+**Exit the hosts file**
-To conclude this step, hit Option-O, then Return Key and then Command-W to close this terminal tab.
+Hit Option-O to save the changes, then the Return Key to confirm it and then Option-X to close the file.

 **Start the docker machine**
 ```